 This guideline provides an introduction to AIS at an overview level.
 It does not include technical details; rather it references relevant documentation where further information can be found.

-Further information on AIS documentation is provided at ANNEX E and is available on the IALA website.
+Further information on AIS documentation is provided at ANNEX F and is available on the IALA website.

 What is AIS?